-How to Create a Home Golf Studio With Simulator for Under $700
+How to Build a Home Golf Studio and Simulator for Under $700

 Have you thought about creating a personal indoor golf studio and driving range?
 A place where you can hit golf balls to your heart's content, perfect your swing, or enjoy eighteen holes with your friends over a beer.
 Believe it or not, you can now do this from the comfort of your own home.